-In order to advance to Level II Fieldwork, students must successfully complete 67 semester units of didactic coursework.
+In order to advance to Level II Fieldwork, the student must have successfully completed 67 semester units of didactic coursework.
 This didactic coursework includes the completion of all Level I Fieldwork assignments.
-Upon completion of the coursework, students are assigned to two three-month Level II placements.
-Students are expected to perform in accordance with the Samuel Merritt University Fieldwork Manual for the Master of Occupational Therapy Program.
+Upon completion of the coursework, the student is assigned to two three-month Level II placements.
+The student is expected to perform in accordance with the Samuel Merritt University Fieldwork Manual for the Master of Occupational Therapy Program.
 Both Level II fieldwork internships must be completed within two years of completion of all didactic coursework.
-Upon satisfactory completion of Level II Fieldwork, students are qualified to sit for the certification examination which is administered by the National Board for Certification in Occupational Therapy (NBCOT).
+Upon satisfactory completion of Level II Fieldwork, the student is qualified to sit for the certification examination which is administered by the National Board for Certification in Occupational Therapy (NBCOT).
 A felony conviction may affect a graduate's ability to sit for the NBCOT certification exam or attain state licensure.
-Prior to fieldwork, students may be required to complete a background check and fingerprinting (See Background Check Policy, page 145).
+Prior to fieldwork, students may be required to complete a background check and fingerprinting (See Background Check Policy, page XXX).
 Graduates are eligible for licensure to practice in California through the California Board of Occupational Therapy (CBOT).